Elastic IPv6 Prefixes

 to configure the IPv6 address on respective interface.

-For additional IPv6 addresses from the EIPv6 prefix, use lo:2
+For additional IPv6 addresses from the Elastic IPv6 prefix, use lo:2

 , lo:3

-There might be cases when you need to use IPv6 address(es) from the EIPv6 prefix as source for egress traffic.
-To this end you need to either:
+There might be cases when you need to use IPv6 addresses from the Elastic IPv6 prefix as a source for egress traffic.
+You will need to either:

 -

-configure the EIPv6 address(es) as binding addresses on the application level.
+Configure the Elastic IPv6 addresses as binding addresses on the application level:

 For example with Postfix mail server you could use